- Top 7 Best Pocket Holsters

 - They are easy to hide and ready to bear.

 - As the name suggests, pocket pistols are made to be easily placed in most pockets.

 - Many carriers find this way of carrying extremely comfortable.

-- The holsters don’t create any pressure points like the best shoulder holster
+- The holsters don’t create any pressure points like good quality shoulder holster

 - When you are carrying, you don’t risk your gun to be seen until you want it to.